 Communications Response Group – this group supports the emergency response by establishing communication methods when normal day-to-day communication channels aren’t working.
 This includes setting up radio and satellite networks.

 Is specialised volunteering right for you?
-If you are committed, have a mobile phone, and want to make a difference, fill in our volunteer application form and we'll contact you.
+If you are committed, have a mobile phone, and want to make a difference, fill in our Registration of Interest form and we'll contact you.

 Disclaimers and Copyright